DreamVLA: A Vision-Language-Action Model Dreamed with Comprehensive World Knowledge: Experiments

 \subsection{Simulation Benchmark Experiments}

-\textbf{Simulation setup.} We evaluate \method{} on CALVIN~\cite{mees2022calvin}, a simulated benchmark designed for learning long‑horizon, language‑conditioned robot manipulation policies.
+\textbf{Simulation setup.} We evaluate \method{} on CALVIN~\cite{mees2022calvin} and LIBERO~\cite{LIBERO23} benchmark.
+CALVIN is a simulated benchmark designed for learning long‑horizon, language‑conditioned robot manipulation policies.
 It comprises four distinct manipulation environments and over six hours of teleoperated play data per environment, captured from multiple sensors including static and gripper‑mounted RGB-D cameras, tactile images, and proprioceptive readings.
 We report the success rate of every track and the average length of 5 tasks.
+Additionally, evaluations are also conducted on LIBERO~\cite{LIBERO23}, a simulated benchmark spanning four suites (LIBERO-Spatial/-Object/-Goal/-Long).
+Each suite contains 10 tasks supported by 50 human-teleoperated demonstrations, targeting spatial reasoning, object-centric manipulation, and goal completion.

-\textbf{Results.} As shown in Table~\ref{tab:CALVIN abc-d}, \method{} achieves the highest performance on ABC-D tasks, indicating that our method has better multi-task learning and generalization capabilities in simulation tasks.
-More detailed experimental results are shown in the supplementary materials.
+\textbf{Results.} As shown in Table~\ref{tab:CALVIN abc-d}, \method{} achieves the highest performance on ABC-D tasks, Our method surpasses Roboflamingo~\cite{roboflaminggo23li}, 3D Diffusor Actor~\cite{ke20243d}, OpenVLA~\cite{kim2024openvla}, RoboDual~\cite{bu2024robodual}, UNIVLA~\cite{bu2025univla}, Robovlm \cite{robovlms24} and GR1~\cite{gr1}, which directly projects the RGB/depth image to action signals as shown in Fig. 1(a) in the manuscripts.
+Compared to methods that use a copilot model to generate sub-goal images as input, like Susie~\cite{susie23} and CLOVER~\cite{clover24} as shown in Fig. 1(b) in manuscripts, our model significantly achieves more accurate control.
+DreamVLA outperforms approaches like UP-VLA~\cite{upvla25}, Seer~\cite{seer24}, and VPP~\cite{vpp2024hu} as shown in Fig. 1(c) in manuscripts, which merge whole sub-goal image foresight into one VLA to take benefits from a more integrated design and joint optimization. indicating that our method has better multi-task learning and generalization capabilities in simulation tasks.
+For the LIBERO benchmark~\cite{LIBERO23}, \method{} exhibits better or comparable ability across all tracks compared to previous approaches by future world knowledge prediction as shown in Table~\ref{tab:libero-extended}.